kosichukwuezi/study-ai/README.md

 A free web app that turns lecture notes into study material ,summaries, quizzes, and flashcards, using AI.
 Built to  genuinely free, with no paywalls or usage limits.

 ## Why I built this
-I more specifically built this with my experience using online AI study apps in mind, while a common concept, a lot of study tools hide behing giant paywalls, or usage limits.I wanted a fast way to turn messy or lengthy lecture notes into something useful for exam prep.
-It also let me learn how to integrate an AI API into a full-stack web app.
+I more specifically built this with my experience using online AI study apps in mind, while a common concept, a lot of study tools hide behind giant paywalls, or usage limits.
+I wanted a fast and visual way to turn messy or lengthy lecture notes into something useful for exam prep.

 ## What it does
 - Paste in lecture notes or any text